-The Company currently has sufficient financial resources to meet its administrative overhead expenses and maintain its exploration evaluation assets for the current fiscal year, however, it would need to raise additional capital to undertake additional exploration or make acquisitions.
+The Company will require additional financing to fund working capital requirements and conduct additional acquisitions, exploration and evaluation of mineral properties.
 Actual funding requirements may vary from those planned due to a number of factors, including the progress of exploration activity and the state of the financial markets.
 The Company intends to continue to use various strategies to minimize its dependence on equity capital, including the securing of joint venture partners where appropriate.
 There have been no changes to the management of capital during the fiscal year.